Sergey Baburin: Life and career

-In the 2007 Duma election campaign, Baburin gained broad media attention by proposing a bill giving every 4 million rubles (approximately 150,000 US dollars) as a means of one-time compensation for the wrongdoings of the privatization of state property in the early 90s.
+In the 2007 Duma election campaign, Baburin gained broad media attention by proposing a bill giving every citizen 4 million rubles (approximately 150,000 US dollars) as a means of one-time compensation for the wrongdoings of the privatization of state property in the early 90s.

 2018 presidential campaign

 On 22 December 2017, the Russian All-People's Union nominated Sergey Baburin as its presidential candidate for the 2018 Russian presidential election.
 On 24 December, Baburin filed registration documents with the CEC.
 The CEC rejected Baburin's bid on 25 December because it identified violations in the information provided regarding 18 of his party's 48 representatives.
 Baburin resubmitted the documents and they were approved by the CEC.

 On 30 January 2018, Baburin handed over the signatures to the CEC.
 When testing revealed only 3.28% of invalid signatures, due to which he was admitted to the election.

 Baburin received 0.65% (479,013 votes), finishing last out of the eight candidates.